mengli11235/mengli11235.github.io/aboutme.md

 My academic studies encompass a Bachelor's and Master's degree in AI from the University of Groningen, Netherlands and I am a current PhD student at the University of Oslo, specializing in Reinforcement Learning and Self-supervised Learning.
 I am set to complete my doctorate in September, 2024.
+AI has continually fascinated me due to its potential to significantly transform our society and I am excited to contribute even more to this AI transition.